Camps and Excursions

 At times, parent volunteers are also asked for; however, all attending parents must have completed the 'Student Protection and Code of Conduct Training for Volunteers and Other Personnel' prior to the day.

-With thanks to QCCC and Luther Heights Youth Camp for the use of their logos.
+With thanks to Luther Heights Youth Camp for the use of their logo.